ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

   D. L: All 0 or 2 children.
 R: All 0 or 2 children.
 True.
   E. L: 4 has one child.
 R: 3, 6, 8 have one child.
 False.

 e.
 N-ary solution:
-  if root is None:
-      return True
+  # how is n determined?
   if len(root.children) == 0 or len(root.children) == n:
-      return all(full_n_ary(child, n) for child in root.children) return False
+    return all(recursive(child, n) for child in root.children)

 f. full code:
 def full(root):